-I think most people feel like an unbaked bowl of cookie dough for the majority of their lives.
-We feel like an unbaked bowl of dough, or a blank canvas, or an unfinished math problem.
+I think most people feel like a bowl of unbaked cookie dough for the majority of their lives.
+We feel like a bowl of unbaked dough, a blank canvas, or an unfinished math problem.

-A couple years ago, I thought I was at my peak.
-You know what I mean.
+A couple years ago, I thought I was at my “peak.”
 I had a big group of friends (according to an introverted homeschooler’s standards).
 I was busy with school but not overwhelmed.
 I knew lots of kids in my youth group.
 I felt pretty satisfied with my life.

-However, my peak season didn’t last long.
+However, my “peak” didn’t last long.
 I soon felt like I was withering.
 Most of my friends moved on.
 My sister went away to college.
 I felt very far from God.
 Life changed, and I didn’t feel as satisfied.

-Even my five-year-old cousin feels like she hasn’t hit her peak season.
-It’s kind of funny and sad at the same time.
-She cannot wait to turn six.
-As soon as she turned 5 1/2, she wanted to be six.
+Even my five-year-old cousin feels like she hasn’t hit her “peak” yet.
+She can’t wait to turn six.
 I asked her, “But don’t you like being five?”
 She replied, “Yes, but then I’ll be six and then seven and then eight and then nine!”

-Basically, we can’t wait to get out of whatever season we are currently in.
+Basically, we can’t wait to get out of whatever season we’re currently in.
 We feel stuck, wondering if life will ever change.
-When we finally “blossom,” we enjoy it; but our time of blossoming quickly fades and we feel dissatisfied again.
+When we finally “blossom,” we enjoy it.
+But our time of blossoming quickly fades and we feel dissatisfied again.

 But that’s what life is—a cycle!
-It is a series of ups and downs, ins and outs, and ups and overs.
+It’s a series of ups and downs.

 At different times in our lives, we ponder these questions: